Sach3932/copy-code-to-clipboard/readme.txt

 * Admin Settings Added.
 * Ability to change the button color and text color.
 * Removed Background-color for pre wrapper.

+= 1.2 =
+This version fixes below points.
+* Code restructring to maintain coding standards.
+* Ability to change the Background-color and text color for pre wrapper.